Searles Valley Minerals: Post-WW II

 After World War II, American Potash had labor relations problems due to allegations that Latino workers were paid lower wages than White workers.
 Later, Latino workers were promoted to managerial positions.
 In 1962 the company received nationwide recognition and an award for its innovative solvent extraction process to recover boric acid and potassium sulfate from weak brines.

 In 1974 American Potash and Chemical was acquired by Kerr-McGee.
 However they didn’t want to own the company town and sold it.
 They cut production in half in 1982 and instituted massive layoffs.

 Kerr-McGee sold the Searles Valley production facilities in 1990, to capital investors D. George Harris and Associates, which formed the North American Chemical Company.
 Ownership changed again in 1998 when IMC Global corporation acquired North American Chemical Company.

 21st century

 In 2004 when Sun Capital, LLC purchased IMC Global corporation, the North American Chemical Company facilities at Trona and Westend were renamed Searles Valley Minerals, Inc.

 In November 2007, Karnavati Holdings, a subsidiary of the Indian corporation Nirma Limited based in Ahmedabad (India), purchased Searles Valley Minerals corporation from Sun Capital Partners.

 Searles Valley Minerals Inc. is part of Climate VISION (Voluntary Innovative Sector Initiatives: Opportunities Now), a public/private partnership which is seeking to reduce US industry greenhouse gas emissions by 18 percent between 2002 and 2012.
 As it operates on government owned land, Searles Valley Minerals Inc. pays royalties of millions of dollars each year to both the federal and state governments.
 Much of those royalties cover the expenses of local school districts.

+In June 2026, Searles Valley Minerals filed for Chapter 11 bankruptcy protection in an effort to initiate a court-supervised sale of all of its assets.